sjanel/coincenter/INSTALL.md

 mkdir -p build && cd build && cmake -GNinja -DCMAKE_BUILD_TYPE=Release .. && ninja
 ```

-On Windows, you can use your preferred IDE to build `coincenter` (**Visual Studio Code**, **Visual Studio 2019**, etc), or build it from command line, with generator `-G "Visual Studio 16 2019"`.
+On Windows, you can use your preferred IDE to build `coincenter` (**Visual Studio Code**, **Visual Studio 2022**, etc), or build it from command line, with generator `-G "Visual Studio 17 2022"` for instance.
 Refer to the GitHub Windows workflow to have the detailed installation steps.

 #### As a static library